micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-10-rashi_en.md

 <b>Because you were strangers.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>With your own blemish do not taunt your fellow.

 ### passuk 20
-<b>Fear Hachem your God.</b> And serve Him, and cling to Him. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>After having acquired all of these attributes, then ‘swear in His Name.’
+<b>Fear Adonoy your God.</b> And serve Him, and cling to Him. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>After having acquired all of these attributes, then ‘swear in His Name.’

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY